Blog post

 • Explore Technology (Netflix Jr: Grades K-5)

-• Use this engaging and musical video for teaching kids about computers, cell phones, electricity, and more in a fun and informative way.
+• Use this engaging and musical video when teaching computer science to kids about topics like computers, cell phones, electricity, and more in a fun and informative way.
+This is a great video to kick off your unit with when considering how to teach coding to elementary students.

 • Career Spotlight: Software Engineer (KQED: 6-12)